njuaplusplus/mirror/README.md

 This is the PyTorch implementation for NDSS 2022 paper "MIRROR: Model Inversion for Deep Learning Network with High Fidelity".
 For more inversion results, please refer to [mirror github page](https://model-inversion.github.io/mirror/).

-Note: we only uploaded the scripts and cache files for resnet50 model.
+Note: we only uploaded the scripts and cache files for resnet50 and vgg16 model.
 Others will be updated soon.

 ## Environment

 ```
 conda env create -f environment.yml
 conda activate mirror
 ```

 ## Usage